NBISweden/workshop-reproducible-research/pages/course-information/introduction.md

 tutorials.
 It is therefore perfectly possible to choose a different order, or a subset of tutorials that suits your interests.
-Under the main figure there is a list of a few suggested alternative tutorial orders; you will find the tutorials in the menu to the left.
+Under the main figure there is a list of a few suggested alternative tutorial orders; you will find the tutorials in the *Modules* section in the navigation menu.

 Before going into the tutorials themselves, we first describe the case study from which the example data comes from, followed by the setup needed to install